-The Conservative Party manifesto and other commitments made during the course of the election campaign do not provide the basis for a clear tax strategy, but they will place some constraints on what Javid can do as chancellor.
+The Conservative Party manifesto and other commitments made during the course of the election campaign do not provide the basis for a clear tax strategy, but they will place some constraints on what the chancellor can do.
 The government will be taking office having committed to: not raising rates of VAT, income tax or national insurance; raising the national insurance threshold; and maintaining the triple lock on pensions.
 This immediately constrains the chancellor's options - effectively ruling out changes to the most broad-based, least-distorting taxes.